 are performed frequently;

-follow a documented process; and
+follow a documented process

+do not require a service outage; and

 can be achieved within the agreed window.

-Once approved on a generic basis, individual Standard Changes will not be subject to Switching Change Advisory Board approval; however, must be logged on the Switching Service Management System and reported to the Switching Change Advisory Board for visibility and audit purposes.
+Once approved on a generic basis, individual Standard Changes will not be subject to Switching Change Advisory Board approval; however, must be logged on the Switching Service Management System and visible to the Switching Change Advisory Board via the forward schedule of change.

 Standard Changes, whilst pre-approved, are still under the jurisdiction of the Switching Change Advisory Board.
-If a specific category of Standard Changes repeatedly causes Switching Incidents, they will be highlighted to the Switching Change Advisory Board for evaluation and potential reversion to Normal Change categorisation.
+If a specific category of Standard Changes causes Switching Incidents, they will be highlighted to the Switching Change Advisory Board for evaluation and potential reversion to Normal Change categorisation.

 Normal Change - Normal Changes are Operational Switching Service Changes that may affect one or more Switching Data Service Provider, and which are neither Standard Changes nor Emergency Changes.
 Normal Changes shall be taken to the Switching Change Advisory Board for evaluation and approval prior to implementation on a normal or expedited timescale.

 Emergency Change - An Emergency Change is an Operational Switching Service Change that must be implemented as soon as possible, for example, to resolve or prevent a Major Switching Incident or implement a security patch.
 This type of change must be expedited faster than a Normal Change but is still subject to Switching Change Advisory Board review and approval.

+Expedited Change - An Expediated Change is an Operational Switching Service Change that is required as a result of a Switching Incident in order to prevent the occurrence of a Major Switching Incident or to limit the impact of a Switching Incident.
+This type of change would be approved in an expedient manner but is still subject to Switching Change Advisory Board review and approval.

-The Switching Operator shall develop and maintain a change management procedure document for approval by the Switching Change Advisory Board, setting out the detailed change process and examples of each type of change to aid classification.
+The Switching Operator shall develop and maintain a Category 3 Operational Change Procedures document in accordance with the Change Management Schedule, setting out the detailed change process and examples of each type of change to aid classification.

 Changes shall undergo formal evaluation by the Switching Data Service Providers before being presented to the Switching Change Advisory Board for approval.
 The Switching Operator shall provide the evaluations to the Switching Change Advisory Board for consideration.